Improve Your Ecommerce SEO

 Below is the last 6 months of clicks from Google.
 This data is from the inside search console.

 What can we learn from this data?
 It is possible to get traffic organically from Google even if we are a new business.
-It comes down to longer tail terms and unique content.
+It comes down to long tail terms and unique content.

 One final word on on-page optimization – if you follow this outline you’ll find that if you use Google shopping ads that your optimize title tags and product descriptions also improves your performance there as well.